31 Interview Questions and Expert Tips on How to Answer Them

 What to Note:

-4.Why do you want this job?
+4. Why do you want this job?

 What to Note:

-5.Why should we hire you?
+5. Why should we hire you?

 What to Note:

-6.What are your greatest professional strengths?
+6. What are your greatest professional strengths?

 What to note:

-7.What is your greatest weakness?
+7. What is your greatest weakness?

 What to note:

-8.What is your greatest career achievement?
+8. What is your greatest career achievement?

 What to note:

 Sample response: I have numerous moments in my career that I count as achievements.
-My most outstanding moment in my career was when I initiated the implementation of internal audit systems in my current company.
-This culminated in mitigation of costs, recovery of lost monies and better accountability within all departments in the company since control measures were tightened and loopholes dealt with.
+The most outstanding moment in my career was when I initiated the implementation of internal audit systems in my current company.
+This culminated in the mitigation of costs, recovery of lost monies and better accountability within all departments in the company since control measures were tightened and loopholes dealt with.
 I look forward to bringing such innovation and problem-solving skills with me to your company.

-9. What challenging situation at work have you ever encountered and how did you deal with it?
+9. What challenging situation have you ever encountered at work, and how did you deal with it?

 What to note: